 - Standards:

 - international, national, industry, and internet standards

 - Institution:

 - official and unofficial institutions

 - Language description:

 - dictionaries, educational materials, linguistic descriptions

+- Existing community reviewed LGRs:

+- Primarily Root Zone LGRs, but also other community reviewed LGRs

 - Other:

 - surveys, online databases, IDN tables for ccTLDs

-Only a select few of the languages considered for reference LGRs have an official entity empowered to give authoritative rulings about usage and other aspects of the language's use.
+Comparatively few of the languages considered for reference LGRs have an official entity empowered to give authoritative rulings about orthography and other aspects of the language's use.
 Even where such official entities exist, their scope may be limited to a particular nation, or they may not be applicable to the purpose at hand, which is the creation of label generation rulesets for IDNs.
-In many cases, language authorities document orthodox alphabets that are based on some linguistic criteria, but that do not equal the set of code points minimally required or essential in writing the language.
+In many cases, language authorities document orthodox alphabets that are based on some linguistic criteria, but that do not equal the actual set of code points minimally required or essential in writing the language.